 Julia Byers, Founder and Director

-Previously Julia worked as a remote intern for Folio Literary Management; studied literature abroad at St Peter’s College, Oxford University; blogged for The Book Creators; was an administrator, editor, and writer for the Teens Can Write, Too! blog; wrote film and event reviews for [art]seen; was the publicist and assistant manager for a local used bookshop; volunteered with 826Michigan; co-chaired U of M’s Publishing Career Forum; interned for the Elizabeth Kaplan Literary Agency; and produced and acted in a play that a student theatre troupe performed at the 2016 Edinburgh Fringe Festival this August.
+Previously Julia worked as a remote intern for Folio Literary Management; studied literature abroad at St Peter’s College, Oxford University; was an administrator, editor, and writer for the Teens Can Write, Too! blog; blogged for The Book Creators; wrote film and event reviews for [art]seen; was the publicist and assistant manager for a local used bookshop; volunteered with 826Michigan; co-chaired U of M’s Publishing Career Forum; interned for the Elizabeth Kaplan Literary Agency; and produced and acted in a play that a student theatre troupe performed at the 2016 Edinburgh Festival Fringe this past August.
 Currently, she is an editorial intern at Scholastic (and watches way too much Netflix).

 Ariel Kalati, Associate Online Administrator